Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ## C Enums

-Mousetraps back-end is written in C++, whose enums differ from Julia enums in a number of ways.
+Mousetraps back-end is written in C++, whose enums differ from Julia enums in several ways.
 To assure compatibility, Mousetrap uses its own enum definitions, it does not use Julias `@enum`.

 Each enum is a proper Mousetrap type, while each enum *value* is a numerical constant which is defined as being of that type.

-For example, the enum `Orientation`, which describes whether on object is vertically or horizontally oriented, is a type called `Mousetrap.Orientation`.
+For example, the enum `Orientation`, which describes whether an object is vertically or horizontally oriented, is a type called `Mousetrap.Orientation`.

 The **values** of `Orientation` are global constants: